Agnes-Lain/Agnes-Lain/README.md

 - 🚀 my road map:
     - Job hunting for developer position
-    - Get back my developer level to launch some personal projects :
+    - Get back my developer level to launch my personal project :
-        - Chatbot mobile app mvp
-        - Parenting mobile app mvp
+        - An application for parents & their kids, developped by parent(s) like me, a single mom who lives with all the joys & difficulties with her son! 🧑‍🧒 ♥️ 🚀

 - 🎄 [ADVENT OF CODE challenges](https://adventofcode.com/) is my new favorite of December [My solutions](https://github.com/Agnes-Lain/advent-of-code-2021)